Registration & filing

 We help turn an established trading position into a cleaner, more defensible registration strategy.

-The Trademark Registration Process in Australia
+The Trademark Application Process in Australia

 1. Pre-filing: Search and Strategy — Before filing, a professional trademark search confirms your mark is available and a strategic review ensures you're applying for the right type of mark in the right Nice Classification classes.
 This stage typically takes 1–2 weeks.